-The Bachelor Has Another Racism Controversy.
-Don’t Let Chris Harrison Tell You It’s Normal
+Chris Harrison Botched The Latest Bachelor Racism Controversy.
+Now He's Trying To "Apologize"

 Beyond wider culture discourse, Kappa Alpha Order itself has recognized the DNA-level racism of “Old South” parties.
 In 2016, the organization's national board of directors banned all chapters from “sponsoring functions” with the title “Old South” or anything similar.
 The University of Georgia reportedly prohibited students from dressing in “antebellum style” for Greek life parties like “Old South” in 2015; UGA is about an hour-and-half drive from Kirkconnell’s GCSU.
 Auburn University cancelled its “Old South” parade in 1993.
 These conversations are not brand new, no matter what Chris Harrison wants to say on national television.

 That unavoidable fact is what makes Harrisons’ defense so disappointing.
 The public at large has been talking about racist institutions for years, if not, say, decades and centuries, but parties like “Old South” persist.
-There is a culture in certain communities in our country that still support racist ideals like “antebellum parties” and actively do not see the harm.
+There is a culture in certain communities in our country that still supports racist ideals like “antebellum parties” and actively does not see the harm.
 Some may appreciate them for the violent racism they uphold and others, as Harrison says, simply view them as “a great time.”
 Positioning Kirkconnell as one piece of this greater, extremely dangerous machine could actually be a step in the right direction.
 The Bachelor could educate the millions of women like Kirkconnell on the insidious nature of something they view as a natural part of their social lives.

 Instead, Harrison wants to criticize “the woke police” for attacking a nice “girl” like 24-year-old Kirkconnell for something she did about 24 months before meeting Matt James.
 The Bachelor is a show that models for millions of viewers what fairy tale love is — and, more importantly, what it looks like.
 If it looks like a possible racist leading the competition for a Black Bachelor’s heart, the people asking questions aren’t the problem.

-Note: This story was updated on February 11.